mquinodo/OFF-PEAK/README.md

 #### Required arguments
 Option | Value | Description
 --- | --- | ---
 --listBAM | STRING | Text file containing two tab-delimited columns: BAM files and IDs.
-It can also have only BAM files and IDs will be deduced from the name of BAM files (not recommended).
+It can also have only one column with BAM files.
+In this case, IDs will be deduced from the name of BAM files (not recommended).
---mosdepth | STRING | Mosdepth executable file that can be downloaded on the github page [[Link](https://github.com/brentp/mosdepth)]
+--mosdepth | STRING | Mosdepth executable file that can be downloaded from the github page here: [[Link](https://github.com/brentp/mosdepth/releases/download/v0.3.3/mosdepth)]
 --work | STRING | Output directory
---targetsBED | STRING | BED file with processed targets produced in step 1.
+--targetsBED | STRING | BED file with processed targets produced in step 1

 ### 3) CNV discovery